implyinfer/jetson-orin-nano-field-kit/FLASH_NVME.md

 ## Finding the Latest Release Image

+**Download the latest release image from the [GitHub releases page](https://github.com/implyinfer/jetson-orin-nano-field-kit/releases).**

+The releases page contains the most up-to-date system images.
+Always use the latest release image when flashing your NVMe SSD.

-**Note:** Check the release repository for the latest release image.
-The example URL below is for reference only.
+**Note:** The example URL below is for reference only and may not be the latest version:

-Example release image URL:
 ```
 https://r2.implyinfer.com/release-images/checkpoint_3.img.zst
 ```

-**Always use the latest release image** - check the releases page or repository for the most recent version.
+**Always check the [releases page](https://github.com/implyinfer/jetson-orin-nano-field-kit/releases) for the latest release image.**

 ## Step-by-Step Instructions